David Haskell (editor): Forum for Urban Design

-From 2005 to 2007 Haskell was the executive director of the Forum for Urban Design, and in that role he was an early proponent of bike-sharing in New York City.
+From 2005 to 2007 Haskell was executive director of the Forum for Urban Design, where he was an early proponent of bike-sharing in New York City.
 He wrote a New York Times op-ed that helped launch a public conversation that ultimately led to Citibike launching.
 “A ride-share program would reduce the dependency on automobiles.
-It would be a great alternative to subways and bus services — and a lot cheaper for the city,” he told the New York Times in 2007.
+It would be a great alternative to subways and bus services — and a lot cheaper for the city,” he told the Times in 2007.